New York Botanical Garden (NY)

 The William and Lynda Steere Herbarium of the New York Botanical Garden is the foundation of the Garden's botanical research program.
-All plant and fungal groups (i.e., algae, conifers, ferns, flowering plants, fungi, lichens, liverworts and mosses) are represented by specimens collected in all parts of the world.
-The herbarium houses more than 7 million specimens.
-It is the fourth largest in the world and the largest in the Western Hemisphere.
-The collections are being augmented constantly by collections made by the Garden's staff, by gifts, as well as purchases and exchanges of specimens from other herbaria.
+All plant and fungal groups (i.e., algae, cyanobacteria, conifers, ferns, flowering plants, fungi, lichens, liverworts, and mosses) are represented by specimens collected in all parts of the world.
+The herbarium houses more than 7 million specimens and is the fourth largest in the world and the largest in the Western Hemisphere.
+The collections are augmented regularly by new accessions made by the Garden's staff, by gifts as well as by exchanges of specimens from other herbaria.

 Collection Type: Preserved Specimens

 Management: Data snapshot of local collection database